September 30th, 2021 | How Setting a Company Has Changed My Life, Personal-Development Wise.

 I also committed that I will earn this 60 Euro back by saving money on food on every single travel in the incoming 12 months.
 My mood was already better than before booking this flight!

-And then, while traveling to the airport, it came to my mind that I should still try to get a reimbursement.
-Little chances but why not try?
+And then, while travelling to the airport, it came to my mind that I should still try to get a reimbursement.
+Little changes but why not try?
 I was at the airport two hours ahead of time, so I could afford to go to Ryanair’s counter and ask.

 In the end, instead of an awful day, I had a great day.
 I wrote Ryanair a heartbreaking review online, and I happily flew back to the Netherlands.
 Now I have a company, instead of thinking “Why the hell did it happen to me?”
 I like to think, “What can I do about it so that in the long run, I gain something from this situation instead of losing?”

-But, this is not the only thing that changed ever since I started a company.
+But, this is not the only thing that changed ever since I started the company.
 I changed on many levels.
 To name just three most important changes that I noticed:

 1. Regulating Emotions.

 I am better at regulating my emotions, no doubt about it.
-I used to be a neurotic person, while now, I have a good mood for most of my time.
+I used to be a neurotic person, but now, I have a good mood most of the time.
 I noticed one substantial change in particular.
-Namely, I used to cry while something bad was happening.
+Namely, I used to cry when something bad was happening.
 Now, I cry whenever something particularly good happens instead.

 2. Lack Of Time For Complaining.

 Entrepreneurship puts you out of your comfort zone, big time.
 You suddenly become non-fungible, as you need to show up no matter what.
 If you get a paid gig such as a talk or a workshop, would you call it off just because you woke up with a cold in the morning?